sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/metrics.md

 Metric threshold evaluation extends Sensu's service check and metrics processing capabilities so you can get real-time alerts based on the metrics your Sensu checks collect.
 The Sensu agent analyzes output metrics against the thresholds you specify and overrides the event [check status][36] if the metrics values exceed the threshold values.

-For example, the [check][34] from the Sensu Plus guide uses the [Sensu System Check][35] dynamic runtime asset to collect baseline system metrics.
+For example, the [check][34] from the Sensu Plus guide uses the [sensu/system-check][35] dynamic runtime asset to collect baseline system metrics.
 Add the [`output_metric_thresholds`][33] array to get alerts based on the Sensu System Check metrics `system_mem_used` (percent of memory used) and `system_host_processes` (number of host processes):

 {{< language-toggle >}}